Mission Statement

 Managing Director: Nikki Alward, (& Treasurer)

-Walt Sepic, Outdoor Educator, (Secretary)
+Walt Sepic, Outdoor Educator, (Secretary, workshop instructor)

 Directors at Large:

-Michele Morningstar, Queen’s U. Professor
+Michele Morningstar, Queen’s U. Professor , 350Kingston member

 Josh Cowan, Little Forests Kingston member